 Greenbrier real estate is some of the most expensive in Arkansas, although Greenbrier house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenbrier is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Greenbrier isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greenbrier are a mix of both white- and blue-collar jobs.
 Overall, Greenbrier is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Greenbrier who work in sales jobs (16.15%), office and administrative support (11.36%), and management occupations (8.56%).

 Greenbrier is home to a number of people employed in the armed forces.
 When you visit or walk around Greenbrier, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

 Also of interest is that Greenbrier has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Greenbrier is a great place for families with children to consider.
 First of all, many other families with children live here, making Greenbrier a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Greenbrier has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Greenbrier’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Greenbrier is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.